storybookjs/marko/docs/essentials/toolbars-and-globals.md

 <div class="aside">

-In Storybook 6.0, if you set the global option `passArgsFirst: false` for backwards compatibility, the story context is passed as the second argument:
+In Storybook 6.0, if you set the global option `passArgsFirst: false` for backwards compatibility, the story context is passed as the first argument:

 <!-- prettier-ignore-start -->